ljdoig/JuliaSetExplorer/README.md

 ## Examples

-Here are some static examples, however they are no substitute for seeing the colours morph and twist dynamically.
+Here are some static examples, however they are no substitute for playing with the dynamic version.

 ![dragon](./examples/dragon.png)